Alliance-Software/vitasite-docs/docs/content.md

 The additional image options in the image dialog are outlined below:

 * **Alternative Text** - Text inserted as an attribute of an image that tells website views and search engines the nature or contents of an image.
 This attribute is recommended for all images.
-* **Width & Height** - These fields will automatically be populated based upon your image's actual demensions.
+* **Width & Height** - These fields will automatically be populated based upon your image's actual dimensions.
 You may want to use this information to verify that your image will fit in your content.
-It's not recommended to chnage these values.
+It's not recommended to change these values.
 * **Border** - Allows you to define a border around your image, or to remove the border by using 0 in the field.
 This setting may override any site styles for your image.
 * **HSpace** - Adds horizontal (margin) spacing to your image.
 This setting will affect both the left and right margins equally.
 * **VSpace** - Adds vertical (margin) spacing to your image.
 This setting will affect both the top and bottom margins equally.